v3xlabs/permissio/README.md

 ## Usage

-Using Permissio simplifies permission manipulation and storage through intelligent use of bitfields.
+Using Permissio simplifies permission manipulation and storage through the intelligent use of bitfields.

 At its core, you will be able to create an `enum` for your permissions, so long as the value of which is an integer.